Terms and Conditions

-Carrier shall have a general lien on any and all property (and documents relating thereto) of Merchant in its possession, custody or control or en route, for all claims for charges, expenses or advances incurred by Carrier in connection with this shipment, or any previous shipment, of Merchant, or both, and if such claim remains unsatisfied for 30 days after demand for its payment is made, Carrier may sell at public auction or private sale, upon 10 days written notice, registered mail to Merchant, the goods, wares and/or merchandise or so much as may be necessary to satisfy such lien and the costs of recovery, and apply the net proceeds of such sale to the payment of the amount due Carrier.
+Carrier shall have a general and continuing lien on any and all property (and documents relating thereto) of Merchant in its actual or constructive possession, custody or control or en route, for all claims for charges, expenses or advances incurred by Carrier in connection with this shipment, or any previous shipment, of Merchant, or both, and if such claim remains unsatisfied for 30 days after demand for its payment is made, Carrier may sell at public auction or private sale, upon 10 days written notice via registered mail to Merchant, the Goods, wares and/or merchandise or so much as may be necessary to satisfy such lien and the costs of recovery, and apply the net proceeds of such sale to the payment of the amount due Carrier.
 Any surplus from such sale shall be transmitted to Merchant, and Merchant shall be liable for any deficiency in the sale.
 For the avoidance of doubt, the lien on the Goods survives delivery of the Goods.

 Carrier shall be discharged from all liability for loss of or damage to goods unless suit is brought within one (1) year after delivery of the goods or the date when the goods should have been delivered.
 Suit shall not be deemed brought against Carrier until jurisdiction shall have been obtained over Carrier by service of summons.
 The time bar for overcharge claims shall be three (3) months.

-The courts of New York shall have exclusive jurisdiction over any dispute arising from the carriage evidenced by this Bill of Lading.
+The courts of New Jersey shall have exclusive jurisdiction over any dispute arising from the carriage evidenced by this Bill of Lading.
 Merchant and Carrier each hereby agree to the personal jurisdiction of the forum having jurisdiction over their disputes under this clause.
-Except as otherwise provided in this Bill of Lading, the laws of the State of New York shall apply.
+Except as otherwise provided in this Bill of Lading, the laws of the State of New Jersey shall apply.

 20.1 General Average shall be adjusted at New York, or any other port at Carrier's option, according to the York-Antwerp Rules of 1994.
 The General Average statement shall be prepared by adjusters appointed by Carrier.

-20.2 In the event of accident, damage, danger or disaster after commencement of the voyage resulting from any cause whatsoever, whether due to negligence or not, for the consequence of which Carrier and its Sub-contracts, servants and agents are not responsible by statute, contract or otherwise, Merchant shall contribute with Carrier in General Average to the payment of any sacrifice, loss or expense of a General Average nature that may be made or incurred, and shall pay salvage or special charges incurred in respect of the goods.
+20.2 In the event of accident, damage, danger or disaster after commencement of the voyage resulting from any cause whatsoever, whether due to negligence or not, for the consequence of which Carrier and its Sub-contracts, servants and agents are not responsible by statute, contract or otherwise, Merchant shall contribute in General Average to the payment of any sacrifice, loss or expense of a General Average nature that may be made or incurred, and shall pay salvage or special charges incurred in respect of the goods.
 If a salving vessel is owned or operated by Carrier, salvage shall be paid for as fully as if the salving vessel or vessels belonged to strangers.

 If the ship comes into collision with another vessel as a result of negligence of the other vessel and any negligence or fault on the part of Carrier or its servants or subcontractors, Merchant shall indemnify Carrier against all loss or liability to the other or non-carrying vessel or her owners, insofar as such loss or liability represents loss of, or damage to, or any claim whatsoever of Merchant paid or payable by the other or non-carrying vessel or her owners to Merchant and set-off, recouped or recovered by the other or non-carrying vessel or her owners as part of their claim against the carrying ship or her owner.
 This provision shall apply as well where the owners, operators or those in charge of any ship or ships or objects other than, or in addition to, the colliding ships or objects are at fault with respect to a collision or contact.

-The goods carried under this Bill of Lading are also subject to all the terms and conditions of tariff(s) published pursuant to the regulations of the United States Federal Maritime Commission or any other regulatory agency which governs a particular portion of the carriage and the terms are incorporated herein as part of the terms and conditions of this Bill of Lading.
-Copies of Carriers’ tariffs may be obtained from Carrier or its agents or from Carriers’ web-site, the address of which is set forth on the U.S. Federal Maritime Commission’s web-site at www.fmc.gov.
+The goods carried under this Bill of Lading are also subject to all the terms and conditions of tariff(s) published pursuant to the regulations of the United States Federal Maritime Commission (“FMC”) or any other regulatory agency which governs a particular portion of the Carriage and the terms are incorporated herein as part of the terms and conditions of this Bill of Lading.
+Copies of Carriers' tariffs may be obtained from Carrier or its agents or from Carriers' website, the address of which is set forth on the FMC’s website at www.fmc.gov.
 In the case of inconsistency between this Bill and any applicable Tariff, this Bill shall prevail.
 Carrier may enter into Negotiated Rate Arrangements with Merchant in lieu of publishing the applicable rates and charges for services provided in its rate tariff.